 The biggest tip for self-check-in success is to provide detailed information to guests ahead of the booking.
 Nothing is as important as clarity around timings and any safety information.
 Most self-check-in properties also contain a welcome pack which substitutes for the usual host guidance on the local area.
 Leave a list of places you’d recommend and a copy of your house rules in an unmissable part of the home.

 In addition to Airbnb check in safety considerations, it’s important to make sure you also have the right insurance cover should something happen during your guest’s stay.
-The cover provided by Airbnb is limited, as discussed in our article on how Airbnb protects hosts.
-Most standard insurers don’t provide full cover either.
+The cover provided by Airbnb is limited and most standard insurers don’t provide full cover either.
+These issues and more are discussed in depth on our Airbnb insurance page.
 At Pikl, we’ve built cover especially for hosts and property sharers like you.
-If you’re considering additional cover to give you more protection, check out our Airbnb Insurance page or get a quote by clicking on the link below.
+Click on the button below to get a quote today.

 Hosts don’t have to be there themselves to offer a more personal check-in service.
 You can always work with an Airbnb co-host who will manage the check-in process on your behalf.
 Either way, offering check-in personally means you’ll have to be there when guests arrive, so set times clearly and encourage guests to let you know if they’re running late.